wienerr/Piklist-Documentation/content/file-structure/parts/_index.md

 ---
-title: "Parts"
+title: "Piklist Parts"
-chapter: true
+chapter: false
 weight: 40
 ---

 With Piklist you can customize most of WordPress.
-Piklist "parts" types of items you can modify or add to WordPress.
+Piklist "parts" are types of items you can modify or add to WordPress.
 Meta-boxes and settings are "parts".
 So are widgets and shortcodes for example.

+{{% children showhidden="true" %}}